microsoft/pxt-arcade/docs/courses/csintro/logic/user-input.md

 ## Concept: Text input

-Beyond asking questions with a binary response (e.g. - "yes or no" or "true or false"), we can request input from users and keep track of that to enhance the player's experience.
+Beyond asking questions with a binary response (for example, "yes or no" or "true or false"), we can request input from users and keep track of that to enhance the player's experience.
 We could ask for a user name and display the name in later in the game, such as in a leader board or a welcome message as in example #2.

 ## Example #2: Taking in a user name